Cloudlynx/docs/gettingstarted.rst

 On the Dashboard
 """"""""""""""""

+.. sidebar:: **Note:**

+   The private key has been generated in the browser and there is no copy of the private key in the cloud nor is there a recovery option.
+The only existing copy is the one you have saved (the .pem file).
+Treat it like any other private key you may have and make sure not to lose it.

 1. Select the **Access & Security** tab under the Manage Compute section in the sidebar.
 2. Click on the **Keypairs** tab.
 All available keypairs for that project are listed.
 The list is empty by default until somebody creates or imports a keypair.
 3. Click on the **Create Keypair** button.